 Options Common to All Intel XDK Cordova Platforms

 config.xml build options.
-Since the Intel XDK cloud-based build system is based on Cordova CLI, the standard Cordova
+Since the Intel XDK cloud-based build system was based on Cordova CLI, standard Cordova

 For a full list of Cordova supported settings see the Apache Cordova config.xml File Documentation.

 Do not use this mechanism to include plugins in your application!!
 This element is no longer supported in the intelxdk.config.additions.xml file.
 Please see Adding and Managing Plugins for details and reasons why using the plugin management tool is the best way to work with plugins in the Intel XDK.

 |Specifying Custom Icons|

 |The icon tag provides a mechanism to add launch (home screen) icons to your application.|

 |The splash tag gives you a way to add a custom splash screen to your application.
 This static image will be displayed during app initialization for a preset period of time following initialization, or until your application calls the